News

 OpenAI’s Sora 2 and ChatGPT Updates

-OpenAI also introduced an Instant Checkout feature for ChatGPT, allowing users in the US to make in-chat purchases.
-Currently supporting Etsy sellers, it will soon expand to Shopify merchants like Glossier, SKIMS, and Spanx.
-The Agentic Commerce Protocol, which is open-sourced, handles transactions, providing secure order transmission, while merchants manage support and fulfillment.
-Merchants will pay a small fee for each sale.
-This feature positions ChatGPT as a hub for both discovery and transactions, making users more reliant on AI-driven commerce.
+In addition to Sora 2, OpenAI introduced an Instant Checkout feature for ChatGPT, enabling users in the US to make purchases directly within the chat interface.
+Initially supporting Etsy sellers, the feature will soon expand to Shopify merchants like Glossier, SKIMS, and Spanx.
+This move positions ChatGPT as a hub for both discovery and transactions, making users more reliant on AI-driven commerce.

 Microsoft Copilot’s Agent Mode

 Microsoft has introduced Agent Mode to Excel and Word, along with Office Agent in Copilot chat.
-These additions enable automated multistep processes for spreadsheets, reports, and presentations.
-Using OpenAI's reasoning models, these tools simplify advanced Excel modeling and streamline Word authoring using iterative dialogue.
-Office Agent can generate PowerPoint presentations from chat prompts, incorporating research from the web.
-Early testing shows improvements in accuracy for more complex tasks.
-Agent Mode is being rolled out in the Frontier program, with desktop availability to follow.
+These additions automate multistep processes for spreadsheets, reports, and presentations.
+Using OpenAI’s reasoning models, these tools simplify advanced Excel modeling and streamline Word authoring through iterative dialogue.
+Office Agent can also generate PowerPoint presentations from chat prompts, incorporating web research.

 California’s AI Transparency Law